smartcontractkit/external-adapters-js/packages/core/bootstrap/README.md

 ## WebSockets

 - Adapters who interact with data providers that support websockets will be able to use them offering a WS interface.
 Each adapter will have its corresponding WS documentation.
-- Only one WS connection will be opened and used.
+- Multiple subscription channels are multiplexed over one connection.
-- On every different request, the adapter will subscribe to the corresponding channel.
+- For every type of request, the adapter will subscribe to the corresponding channel.
 - From the moment the subscription is confirmed, the adapter will start receiving messages with the relevant information, __piping this information to the cache__.
 On future requests, the adapter will always have __fresh data saved on cache__.
 If there is no data available in cache, the adapter will continue with its default execution.
 - Subscriptions have an expiration time.
 If no new incoming requests ask for this information during this time, the subscription will be cancelled.
     - `WS_SUBSCRIPTION_TTL`: Subscription expiration time in ms. `70000` by default